 Whatever tool you hold in your hands, it is important that you know how to use it.
-When used correctly, PU foam is certified as safe.
-PU foam is resistant to mould and rotting, it has no odour and is physiologically safe.
-Nevertheless, some basic safety instructions should be observed when working with the construction foam cans.
+Hardened PU foam is resistant to mould and rotting, it has no odour and is physiologically safe.
+When working with foam, you should observe some basic safety instructions.

 Wear protective clothing

 PU foam adheres to almost every surface, even skin!
 The high adhesive quality of assembly foams is one of its greatest benefits for permanent insulation of windows and doors or sealing connections.

 The effect you want on your building is something you need to avoid on your skin!
 Even very fresh foam is very sticky and can only be removed from the skin mechanically or with chemicals.

 People who are sensitive could suffer irritation, if MDI foams come into direct contact with the skin and eyes.
 Therefore, you should display as little free skin as possible when working with PU foams, and wear gloves and goggles.

 This protects the skin and the eyes in particular.
 If foams should get into the eyes, rinse immediately with plenty of water and seek medical advice.

 Ensure that rooms are well ventilated